stevenhggns/Buckley_Lab_SIP_project_protocols/microcosm/SIP_fullCyc_pilot_microcosm.md

 * Using 10 ml vials to make CO2 mixtures
 * ml CO2 gas standard in each vial:
 	* 0
-	* 0.25
 	* 0.5
 	* 1
 	* 2
-	* 5
+	* 4
-	* 7.5
+	* 8

 ### Methods:

 #### Flushing vials:

+1. Label, seal, and crimp all needed 2 ml and ~10 ml vials.
 1. All valves at the gassing station should initially be closed.
 1. Turn on He tank (tank valve).
-	* The psi should be low in order to not overpressurize the vials.
+	* The PSI should be low (<10 PSI) in order to not overpressurize the vials.
-1. Stick a needle into each leur lock in the gassing manifold.
+1. Stick a needle into each leur lock in the gassing manifolds.
 	* Plug up any leur locks that will not be used.
 	* Each manifold can be shut off using the valve just upstream.
-1. Place a vial on each needle.
+1. Check to make sure gas is flowing out of each needle and each needle is tightened fully.
 1. Place safey shield beteen you and vials.
 1. Turn on venturi vacuum (sink).
 1. For a cycle of vacuuming and gassing:
 	* __NOTE:__ Make sure the vacuum and gas valves are not open simultaneously.
 	  The He gas will just be vacuumed out.
 	* Open the valve for the vacuum.
-	* Vacuum for >10 sec.
+	* Vacuum for >=10 sec.
 	* Close vacuum valve.
 	* Open gas valve.
-	* Gas for >10 sec.
+	* Gas for >=10 sec.
 	* Repeat vacuum-gas cycle for >=5 times.
     * Remove the vials while the He gas is still flowing.
 1. Repeat the entire process until all vials are flushed
-1. Pull tabs off of 10 mL vials and label (gas std vials).
-1. Flush these vials the same way the 2 mL vials are flushed (except >=20 sec for vacuum or gas)
+1. Flush the ~10 ml vials the same way the 2 ml vials are flushed (except >=15 sec for vacuum or gas)
 1. Turn of He tank, purge the lines, and turn of the venturi vacuum.

 #### Making standards:

 1. Using gas standard tank (to left in gassing station, on a ring stand), turn it counterclock wise to open it.
 1. Use 10 mL stopcock gastight syringe to make most of the stds.
 1. Pre-evacuate std vials to volume that you plan on filling
 	* eg., remove 0.5 ml from vial if adding 0.5 ml CO2 gas mixture
 1. Insert syringe into regulator through sampling port, fill beyond your desired volume, press in red button and pull out.
 1. __VERY FAST:__ open stop cock and push the syringe plunger to your desired volume.
 	* This allows the gas to come to 1 atm which is very important for knowing exactly how much gas is in each std.